 2 to consider prioritizing investments in expanding the latest mobile technologies such as IMT-2020, satellite, and other broadband infrastructure to unserved and underserved areas.
 Provide incentives to private telecom operators for offering mobile and broadband services in underserved and unserved areas.

-3 to develop inclusive policies that promote gender equality and support the digital inclusion of older adults by addressing cultural, structural, and accessibility barriers.
-These efforts should ensure equitable access to technology, provide targeted digital literacy programs, encourage women’s participation in STEM, and prioritize the design of accessible technologies for older persons.
+3 to develop inclusive policies that promote non-discriminatory access, gender equality and support the digital inclusion of older adults by addressing cultural, structural, and accessibility barriers.
+These efforts should ensure equitable non-discriminatory access to technology, provide targeted digital literacy programs, encourage women’s participation in STEM, and prioritize the design of accessible technologies for older persons.
 Furthermore, states are encouraged to mainstream gender and age considerations across ICT, STEM, and telecommunications strategies to build a more inclusive and equitable digital society;

 4 to support research into gender-related and age-related barriers to accessing ICT/telecommunications and meaningful use of the Internet;